modelsbymike3d/arbootcamp/content/snapchat-advanced/600-clone.md

 `youtube:69XAmkXiL6U`

 The more the merrier.
 More is always better.
 These wise words of wisdom have been handed down for generations, and now you can bring them to pass inside Snapchat.
-Here you will learn how to exactly recreate my viral cloning lens.
+Here in this tutorial you will learn how to exactly recreate my viral cloning lens.
 Just make sure you change it up a bit so we don't get caught ;) The key to this effect is the new full-body segmentation which was recently introduced in Lens Studio 3.4 along with a little scripting.
 You can see an example of this by [clicking here](https://www.snapchat.com/unlock/?type=SNAPCODE&uuid=6eadcd01503341e88c7e710eea02095c&metadata=01) or by scanning the snapcode below.

 ![Snapcode for lens with 3D text](../../snapchat-advanced/clone/snapcode.png)